antonia-white/game-base/README.md

   - This is the page that first loads when a user visits the website.
 It allows users to log into their GameBase with their email address and password that they set up during registration.
   - If a user has not yet registered, there is a link to the registration page so they may do so.
-  - The log in page contains the navbar, however, if a user tries to navigate to a page (e.g., the games page) without having logged in beforehand they will be uable to do so and directed to log in.
+  - The log in page contains the navbar, however, if a user tries to navigate to a page (e.g., the games page) without having logged in beforehand they will be unable to do so and directed to log in.
   - If a user logs in with an invalid email and/or password they will be informed and unable to login.
   - The logout button on the navbar has been hidden and disabled as the user is not logged in.